 Which pet birds should you consider?

-Below you will find a list of the best pet bird companions for your child.
+Below you will find a list of the best pet birds that make great companions for your child.
 Each species is different and unique, but they all share those four characteristics: ease of care, medium life expectancies (oscillating around 30 years), low noise level, and maintenance cost.

 Let’s meet the contestants!